tschaffter/docker-dnsmasq/README.md

 - Domain-specific configuration(s): [dnsmasq.d/example.com.conf](dnsmasq.d/example.com.conf)
 - Command-line arguments

+The file [dnsmasq.conf.example](dnsmasq.conf.example) is the default main configuration file provided with the latest release of Dnsmasq available in this GitHub repository.
+The file [dnsmasq.conf](dnsmasq.conf) highlights some options of Dnsmasq.

 ### Set upstream nameservers

 Static nameservers like Cloudflare DNS servers `1.1.1.1` and `1.0.0.1` or Google